 This one might be hard for some people to stomach; we can’t imagine asking for our eggs over-hard.

-Still, a representative of Foodsafety.gov tells HealthyWay that eggs still pose a pretty significant risk, particularly to immunocompromised people, and consumers need to understand that risk before partaking.
+A representative of Foodsafety.gov tells HealthyWay that eggs pose a particularly significant risk to immunocompromised people, and consumers need to understand that risk before partaking.

 4. This food trend might seem healthy, but that’s not the case.